Celestron

 much the same with solid metal front and rear castings and an aluminium tube.

-Build quality looks more mass-produced than the original C5 and isn’t up to the
+Build quality looks more mass-produced than the original C5 and isn’t up

 A plastic dew-cap is provided, but